ArduPilot/ardupilot_wiki/common/source/docs/common-magnetic-interference.rst

 #.
 Twist the wires between the PDB, ESC and battery and use grounded
    shielding where possible.
 #.
 Replace the PDB and ESCs with a 4-in-1 ESC because they tend to
-   poroduce less interference probably because their wires are shorter and closer together and they also have an aluminum plate on top which may help reduce the interference.
+   produce less interference probably because their wires are shorter and closer together and they also have an aluminum plate on top which may help reduce the interference.
 #.
 Add aluminum shielding (even gutter tape) around the wires from the